mickeystix/passgen/README.md

-# passgen
+# passgen-expanded

-Simple Python / Tkinter password generator.
+Python / Tkinter password generator.

-This is obviously not packaged, but can be run from Python Shell or however you normally run python scripts.
+This is not packaged, but can be run from Python Shell or however you normally run python scripts.

 Requires TK, which nearly all modern python packages come with, but otherwise, run "pip install tk" to get it.